-SiQAL implements novel extractive production technologies to obtain high-value materials from low-grade ores or waste streams.
+SiQAL implements novel extractive production technologies to obtain high-value materials from waste streams.
 With lean metallurgical processes, industrial wastes are up-cycled in a unique chemical reaction which results in a resource-efficient, highly profitable and environmentally benign process.

 As an example, we have developed an extractive process top generated high-purity alumina that can convert wastes from the aluminum industry to sapphire crystals used in tech applications.
 We are currently transferring the process to a major aluminum producer in a proof of concept work.